 Early in the morning, you’ll take a bus to Machu Picchu to enter the site as it opens.
-Enjoy a 2-hour guided tour and learn all about the Incas and the citadel.
-Then, explore the site on your own as you take pictures and/or do the optional hike up to Huayna Picchu (must be booked at least 2 weeks in advance).
-In the afternoon, take the bus back to Aguas Calientes where you will board the train to Ollantaytambo.
-Take a bus transfer back to Cusco where you will be dropped off at your hotel.
+In the citadel of Machu Picchu, you will enjoy a 2-hour guided tour and learn all about the Incas and the citadel.
+Then, you will have some free time to explore the site on your own, which you can enjoy to take pictures and/or do the optional hike up to Huayna Picchu (must be booked at least 2 weeks in advance).
+In the afternoon, you will take the bus back to Aguas Calientes where you will board the train to Ollantaytambo.
+From Ollantaytambo, you will take a bus transfer back to Cusco where you will be dropped off at your hotel.

 US $470 per person

 Small group experience; Max 15, Avg 4

 Please note: Our trek service begins and ends in your hotel in Cusco

 For the Cachicata Trek, we will lend you with a duffel bag at the briefing for the trek the night before we depart to put all of your belongings.
 By using standardized bags, we will ensure that all of your belongings will fit properly on the horses.
 The duffel bags easily fit 8 kilograms /16 pounds per person including your sleeping bags.